BlinkReceipt/blinkreceipt-android/blinkreceipt-digital/README.md

 ## <a name=gmail></a> **Gmail Client**

 The `GmailClient` is the corner stone of the gmail sdk integration.
 It is the access point for reading and parsing emails from clients.
-It leverages Google's task framework to allow for seamless and clear multi-threadding functionality.
+It leverages Google's task framework to allow for seamless and clear multi-threading functionality.

 To instantiate the `GmailClient` you must provide the constructor 3 non-null and non-zero arguments.